The History of This Website

 Back to the Drawing Board

 There are several variations that work or may work.
-The first one is to only use frit rings between blown rings.
-While perhaps not ideal, it seems that the blown/cut rings will stabilize the structure, as compared to using only frit rings.
+The first one is to use frit rings between blown rings.
+While perhaps not ideal, it seems that the blown/cut rings will stabilize the structure, as compared to using only blown rings.
 Well, that worked very well.
 The following picture is of a bowl made from a combination of blown rings and frit rings.
 The result was beyond expectations, with rings maintaining the parallel structure.
 You can see one frit ring which was made from yellow and red frit.

 One side effect is that the frit ring on the inside is raw fused frit and uncovered by clear glass, as a result of the approach taken.
 You can feel it, as it has a slightly rougher texture than the blown rings.